 Mallorca has often been called the isle of light.
 Its beautiful landscape and extraordinary colors have been an inspiration for artists and photographers.
-The greatest light show around the island usually takes place in the evening, just before nightfall.
+The greatest light show around the island takes place in the evening, when the sun sets.
 On photos it often looks pretty kitschy but actually we never tire of those unique plays of light.
 Let me tell you about my favorite sunset spots on Mallorca.

 For some reason we usually picture the perfect sunset place at a beach or a village by the sea.
 No doubt, on an island there are aplenty.
 And surely some of the best are at the foot of the Tramuntana.
 Picturesque Banyalbufar, for example, scenic Sa Foradada, or laid-back Port de Sóller.
 If you happen to be at the southern tip of Mallorca, a sunset at Es Trenc simply makes you happy.